platt-labs/NEWT/README.md

 # Neo-EEGLAB Wrapper Toolbox (_NEWT_)
-This is a wrapper-toolbox over the [EEGLAB](https://sccn.ucsd.edu/eeglab/download.php)'s functions and gives codes for the basic functionality of importing, cleaning (filtering), channel-based ICA and artefact-rejection (using Multiple Artefact Rejection Algorithm, a.k.a.
+This is a library of wrappers over the [EEGLAB](https://sccn.ucsd.edu/eeglab/download.php)'s functions.
+This library includes wrappers over the basic functionalities of importing, cleaning (filtering), channel-based ICA, and artefact-rejection (using Multiple Artefact Rejection Algorithm, a.k.a.
 [MARA](https://irenne.github.io/artifacts/)).

 _Note: This repository is a work-in-progress and the functions are updated every once in a while._